 Getting the Care Certificate shows you’re hitting the standard of care required in the UK.

-As a carer you’ll always be learning and as your career progresses you’ll regularly need to complete other pieces of more specialised training.
+As a care assistant, you’ll learn constantly, and as your career progresses you’ll regularly need to complete other pieces of more specialised training.

-As you become more experienced and complete more qualifications such as a Level 5 Diploma in Leadership and Management for Adult Care, or a degree in Social Work or Nursing, your salary can go up to £18,000-£21,000.
+As you become more experienced and complete more qualifications (for example, a Level 5 Diploma in Leadership and Management for Adult Care, or a degree in Social Work or Nursing), your salary can go up to £18,000-£21,000.

-In some contracts accommodation and food can be included, you can also earn more by working overtime.
-If you move to a more supervisory role such as a Lead Care Worker or managing people or services it can go up even higher to around the £25,000 a year mark.
+Some contracts include accommodation and food, and you can earn more by working overtime.
+If you move to a more supervisory role like a Senior Care Assistant, or go into managing people or services, your wage could go up to around the £25,000-per-year mark – sometimes even more.

-How do you find work as a carer?
+How do you find work as a care assistant?

-When you have more experience as a carer, you’ll be able to pick up shifts in different places if you join an agency or use the Florence Flex app.
+When you have more experience as a care assistant, you’ll be able to pick up shifts in different places if you join an agency or use the Florence app.

-You can also find out more about government support for carers here.
+You can find out more about government support for carer assistants here.

 How can Florence help?

-Once you’ve completed six months’ employment as a carer you can join Florence Flex to take back control of your shifts, pay and the locations you work.
+Once you’ve completed six months’ employment as a care assistant, you can join Florence and take control of your shifts, pay and the locations you work.